 Build a raised bed over last year’s growing area and add compost.
 Read all about it in Square Foot Gardening by Mel Bartholomew.
 Buy new soil-bags and repeat last year’s method for the expanded planting area. .

 Upgrade the watering system to drip irrigation made from ¾” PVC.
-You can buy a kit from most Big Box stores.
+You can buy a kit from most big box stores or online.
 Add a timer to make watering automatic.
 Add a large rain barrel to harvest water from a downspout.
 Instead of buying the standard 50-gal barrel, look to recycled IBC cubes that hold 270-330 gallons.
 The veggies prefer rain water over the chemically treated tap water, you’ll save on water utilities AND you’ll have a source of emergency water for your family.
-Fertilize regularly.
-Read all about it in Mittleider Gardening Method By Jacob Mittleider.

 If you have the average-size suburban yard, you’ll want to think “up” – growing vertical.
 You’ll need a few sturdy trellises.
 You could buy them or build them.
 Tomatoes, cucumbers, squash, and melons are just a few plants that will grow up, saving valuable growing space in a small garden.
 This way you add herbs and flowers to attract bees and butterflies.

 This is how I started and I grew a LOT of food with surprisingly little effort.
 Just start small and add something new each season.